-Incoming freshman may audition for music scholarship on any of our three annual audition days.
-For Fall 2018 entry, auditions will be held Saturday, January 20th, 2018; Saturday, February 24th, 2018; and Saturday, April 7th, 2018 at the Langroise Center for the Performing Arts on the College of Idaho campus.
+Incoming freshmen may audition for music scholarship on any of our three annual audition days.
+For Fall 2022 entry, auditions will be held at the Langroise Center for the Performing Arts on the College's campus on the following dates:

-Auditioning puts students in consideration for one of many available music scholarships, and are not limited to students majoring in music.
+Auditioning puts students in consideration for one of many available music scholarships and is not limited to students majoring in music.
 Students of all degree programs are eligible for award.

-Wind and Brass - Prepare a solo work for your instrument representative of your current ability.
-A piece from the state-solo list or an sufficiently technical étude are appropriate choices.
-Accompanists are welcome, but are not necessary or expected.
+Wind and Brass - Prepare a solo work for the instrument representative of your current ability.
+A piece from the state-solo list or a sufficiently technical étude are appropriate choices.
+Accompanists are welcome but are not necessary or expected.
 A major scale across the whole range of your instrument may also be asked.